yyqqss09/ldct_denoising/README.md

 ## Contact

-yangq4 at rpi dot edu
+Email: qs dot yang18 at gmail dot com

 Any discussions, suggestions and questions are welcome!